vibeesh-exp/test/pull_request_template.md

 ### Description

+When you raise a PR, include
-Please include a summary of the change or issue fix.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+- a summary of the change or issue fix.
+- Relevant motivation and context.
+- List any dependencies that are required for this change.

 ## Type of changes

-Please delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)